Surviving Hostage Situation: Testimonies of Captivity and Survival in the Hands of Hamas

 Adina Moshe was taken from her safe room in Israel, taken to Gaza and forced into five-story underground tunnels, according to her nephew Eyal Nouri.

-“They took her inside the tunnels… she walked barefoot through the mud of the tunnels,” she told CNN about the first hours of her captivity.
+“They took her inside the tunnels… she walked barefoot through the mud of the tunnels,” she told CNN regarding the first hours of her captivity.
 “It was very difficult to breathe.
 They walked [durante] hours through the tunnels,” he added.

 Moshe said his aunt was held in an underground room where the lights were on for only two hours a day.
 The darkness was literal and also figurative, Nouri said.
 Deprived of all information, their other senses and imagination became sharper.

-“They didn’t know anything about what was happening upstairs,” explains Nouri.
+“They didn’t know anything regarding what was happening upstairs,” explains Nouri.
 “They only heard the non-stop bombings until the day before their liberation.
 Suddenly there was an amazing silence and they knew something was going to happen, but they didn’t know what.”

 The network of tunnels under the built enclave of Gaza described by Adina Moshe coincided with the testimony of Yocheved Lifshitz, an 85-year-old grandmother released early in the conflict, outside the terms of the truce.

 For weeks, Thomas Hand assumed his daughter was also underground.
-“It’s more than likely that she is in a tunnel somewhere under Gaza,” Hand told CNN, after learning that Emily, pronounced dead on her day, was believed to be a hostage.
+“It’s more than likely that she is in a tunnel somewhere under Gaza,” Hand told CNN, following learning that Emily, pronounced dead on her day, was believed to be a hostage.

 “November 17 is his birthday.
 She will be 9 years old,” she said.
 “He won’t even know what day it is.
 He won’t know it’s her birthday.
 There will be no birthday cake.
 No party, no friends.
 She will be petrified in a tunnel under Gaza.
 “That’s his birthday.”